kubernetes-sigs/gateway-api-inference-extension/site-src/contributing/docs.md

 2. If you add a new page, make sure to update the `nav` section in the `mkdocs.yml` file.

-3. From the root directory of this project, run the Docker image with the following command from the `Makefile`
+3. From the root directory of this project, run the Docker image with the following command from the `Makefile`.
    ```sh
    make live-docs
    ```